Harry Hays Morgan Jr.: Personal life

-First in 1923 in New York to Ivor Elizabeth O'Connor (1901–1937), the Parisian born daughter of Dallas Banking magnate James C. O'Connor and Ivor Branch Tate, a sister of former Dallas mayor J. Waddy Tate and descendants of William Thornton.
+First: In 1923 in New York to Ivor Elizabeth O'Connor, the Parisian-born daughter of Dallas Banking magnate James C. O'Connor and Ivor Branch Tate, a sister of former Dallas mayor J. Waddy Tate and descendants of William Thornton.
 O'Connor was formerly married to Rembert D. Trezevant.
 O'Connor and Morgan divorced at Paris in 1927.
 Despite having divorced Morgan in 1927, she testified in 1936 on behalf of her former sister-in-law, Gloria Morgan Vanderbilt during the custody trial of Gloria Vanderbilt.
-O'Connor died in Antibes, France in 1937 at age 36.
+O'Connor died in Antibes, France, in 1937 at age 36.
 O'Connor left a large estate which included stock, cash and real estate primarily in Dallas, where her land holdings included the property which eventually became Neiman Marcus and an interest in The First National Bank of Dallas.
 Much of her property was divested into 'Ivor O'Connor Morgan Trust' which provides benefit to children medicine at Dallas area hospitals and for the care of dogs.

-Second in 1932 in Baltimore to Edith Churchill Gordon (1900–1948), the Philadelphia-born daughter of James Lindsay Gordon, a Virginia born prominent New York attorney and Emily Adele Schlichter.
-Gordon's maternal grandfather was Isaac Schlichter, president of Schlichter Jute Cordage Company and Frankford Hospital, her paternal great grandfather was William F. Gordon a prominent nineteenth century Virginian politician.
+Second: In 1932 in Baltimore to Edith Churchill Gordon, the Philadelphia-born daughter of James Lindsay Gordon, a Virginia-born prominent New York attorney and Emily Adele Schlichter.
+He and his wife, Edith Churchill Gordon and daughter, departed Europe via Lisbon on January 31, 1941, arriving in New York February 10, 1941, shortly after the family resided in Beverly Hills, California.
+Gordon's maternal grandfather was Isaac Schlichter, president of Schlichter Jute Cordage Company and Frankford Hospital; her paternal great-grandfather was William F. Gordon a prominent nineteenth century Virginian politician.
 Gordon was previously married to Paul Mitchell Arnold.
-Gordon and Morgan had one child together, Thelma Gloria Consuelo Morgan (born December 17, 1933, at Paris, France).
+Gordon and Morgan had one child together, Thelma Gloria Consuelo Morgan (born December 17, 1933, in Paris, France).
 She died at age 48 in 1948 in Los Angeles after a two-year illness.
 Thelma Gloria Consuelo Morgan married Ian McKenzie Pringle on May 14, 1953 and had two children, a son, Charles McKenzie Pringle and a daughter, Susan McKenzie Pringle Eckel.
 Consuelo Pringle (née Thelma Gloria Consuelo Morgan) divorced Ian Pringle in 1962; Ian McKenzie Pringle later died at the age of 54, murdered at his home in Ocho Rios, Jamaica, West Indies on February 7, 1987.
 Consuelo Morgan later married Jackson (Jack) W. Moore in New York City, NY on June 11, 1965.
-Consuelo Moore and Jack Moore had one son, Jackson Wyatt Moore, Jr. Jack W. Moore (1915–1984) died at the age of 69 in 1984; his wife Consuelo Morgan Moore (1933–2014) died at the age of 80 in 2014; both are interred at the Columbarium at Arlington National Cemetery.
+Consuelo Moore and Jack Moore had one son, Jackson Wyatt Moore, Jr. Jack W. Moore (1915–1984) died at the age of 69 in 1984; his wife Consuelo Morgan Moore (1933–2014) died at the age of 80 in 2014; both are interred in Court 1, Section BB, Column 37, Niche 1, at the Columbarium at Arlington National Cemetery.